tomhea/bf2fj/programs/brainfuck.org/README.md

 A collection of 3rd party brainfuck programs.
+All credit of the brainfuck programs should go there.

 These files are taken from [(c) Daniel B. Cristofani](http://brainfuck.org/), which is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).